10 Best Veg for Growing in Containers

 Chillies need a long growing season and are best germinated late in February or early March.
 Sow 2/3 seeds to a small container and keep warm and moist.
 Once the true leaves appear and the seedlings are sturdy enough, pot up into larger containers and grow on.
 Chillies are easy to grow.

-First earlies and salad potatoes are easy and well suited to growing in containers.
+First earlies and salad potatoes are suitable to growing in containers.
 Choose a good-sized container with drainage holes, potatoes dislike being water logged.
 Fill the container with quality compost and firm down.
 Add just 2/3 tubers per container depending on the size of the pot and cover tubers with a thick layer of compost about 20cms.
 Raise the container off the ground to protect against frost and aids drainage.
 Protect new top growth from frost.

 The easiest types of tomatoes for containers are the bush types such as tumbling tom, Sungold which can even be grown in a hanging basket.